Hero background

 So, there are still a ton of unknowns regarding this rulebook, which is a service that banks need to be developing today.
 How do we make VoP interoperable without a rulebook in such a short time frame?
 That’s a big challenge.

-There are questions around unitary payments
+Questions around unitary payments

 The second complication relates to unitary payments: payments that happen one by one.
 Verification of Payee has not been used for file-based payments in the past.
 The new SEPA Instant Regulation says that you now must perform VoP in between the time it takes to input the beneficiary data and the time that the client authorizes the payment.